vmware-tanzu/community-edition/docs/site/content/docs/latest/knative-config.md

 ### Installation

-The knative-serving package requires Contour as an ingress controller.
+The Knative Serving package requires Contour as an ingress controller.
 To successfully install and use the Knative Serving package, you must first install Contour.

 ```shell
 tanzu package install contour-operator.tce.vmware.com